MicrosoftDocs/sql-docs/docs/2014/analysis-services/power-pivot-sharepoint/power-pivot-management-dashboard-and-usage-data.md

     7. Click type a name for the connection and then click **Next**.

-    8. In Specify MDX Query, click **Design** to open the MDX query designer to assemble the data you want to work with **If you see the error message** “The Edit Mode property name is not formatted correctly.”, verify you edits the .ODC file.
+    8. In Specify MDX Query, click **Design** to open the MDX query designer to assemble the data you want to work with **If you see the error message** "The Edit Mode property name is not formatted correctly.", verify you edits the .ODC file.

     9. Click **OK** and then click **Finish**.